 The modular Ph.D. program is designed for pastors, educators and missionaries to be able to study while remaining in their ministry context; therefore, you are able to stay in your work and/or ministry setting and travel to campus for residencies each semester (fall, spring and summer).
 Residencies last for two weeks and include:

 These residency sessions usually occur in mid to late-October, the last week of February/first week of March, and the last two weeks of June.

 Students spend a total of 22 weeks of residency (either here or on research sites, as agreed upon with advisors and approved by the director) spread out over the duration of their program.

 1. How should I go about choosing a Ph.D. program?

 This is a great question, and you should invest some time into considering the issues.
 Part I of this book provides very helpful information on choosing Ph.D. programs, and we highly recommend it: Nijay K. Gupta, Prepare, Succeed, Advance: A Guidebook for Getting a Ph.D. in Biblical Studies and Beyond (Pickwick, 2011).
 Note: The book is not limited to Biblical Studies Ph.D. programs.

 2. When can I begin the program?

-We currently accept cohorts to begin each fall and spring semester.
+We currently accept cohorts to begin each fall, spring and summer semester.